 Unit Ref: 1098

 Ofqual Unit Ref: R/651/0381

 Unit Title: Conduct specified testing of Gas services

 Level: 3

 Credit value: 4

 GLH: 30

 Unit aim(s): The purpose of the Unit is to assess the competence of individuals to carry out the pressure testing of gas services up to 63mm.

-Unit aim(s): individuals to carry out the pressure testing of gas services up

-Unit aim(s): Assessment Requirements: individuals to carry out the pressure testing of gas services up to 63mm.
-It includes making sure the tests are conducted in accordance with safety requirements and the outcomes are
+It includes making sure the tests are conducted in accordance with safety requirements and the outcomes are appropriately recorded.

+Assessment Requirements: Portfolio of evidence

+Relationship to NOS: EUSGNC4

 Learning Outcome: The learner will: Assessment Criteria: The learner can: 1.
 Be able to perform test activities 1.1 Perform tasks safely and ensure all work is carried out in accordance with legislative and regulatory requirements 1.2 Carry out a site specific risk assessment 1.3 Select and wear the designated PPE 1.4 Take measures to protect the test site from third party interference and the consequences of test failure on third parties 1.5 Comply with procedures in accordance with work instructions and manufacturers specifications when using tools and equipment 1.6 Take measures to confirm equipment is functioning in accordance with system operating requirements and parameters 2.
-Be able to use and communicate data and information within test activities 2.1 Set up and carry out the test activities, within agreed timescales, following agreed industry standards and approved codes of practice 2.2 Review test results to establish that the performance of the system is in accordance to specifications and performance parameters 2.3 Record the results of test activities and complete test record documents 2.4 Use documentation in accordance with company procedures and statutory requirements.
+Be able to use and communicate data and information within test activities 2.1 Set up and carry out the test activities, within agreed timescales, following agreed industry standards and approved codes of practice Review test results to establish that the performance of the system is in accordance to specifications and performance parameters 2.3 Record the results of test activities and complete test record documents 2.4 Use documentation in accordance with company procedures and statutory requirements.
 3. Be able to resolve problems which arise when performing test activities 3.1 Resolve problems within the limits of the responsibility of the job role